Abdullah-Tasfiek/fspp-weight-tracking-app/README.md

 - [Wireframes](https://drive.google.com/drive/folders/1RfoaPdJxZwxDKBvMiSYGgDHfKqMjHi-W?usp=sharing)

 ## BetterHealth
-BetterHealth is an app that allows a user to keep track of how many calories they eat, as well as log their meals and weight!
+BetterHealth is an app that allows a user to keep track of how many calories they eat, as well as log their meals and track their weight!
 All in one place.

 ## Local Setup